omkarararar/Codeit/README.md

 ## Features

 - Create or join a shared room with a room ID
-- Live code editing with real-time syncing
+- Live code editing with real-time syncing for multiple users
 - Clean and minimal interface
 - CodeMirror editor
 - No login or authentication needed